rikdata/rikdata.github.io/README.md

 You can use RikData One App with your internal MES/PLM and Quality systems with Oracle cloud without creating any customization.

-RikData allows users to configure all forms and fields:
+###### RikData allows users to configure all forms and fields:

-Which forms should be visible to which user.
+* Which forms should be visible to which user.
 (Ex: A technician can only issue materials to a work order but can not edit the work order)

-Which fields of a single form visible to which user(Ex: Buyers can view and edit purchasing related fields on item maters and Planners can view and edit only planning-related fields on item master)
+* Which fields of a single form visible to which user(Ex: Buyers can view and edit purchasing related fields on item maters and Planners can view and edit only planning-related fields on item master)

-What should be the sequence of each field in a form (Ex: while doing a material transaction, the user will view item number before a unit of measure)
+* What should be the sequence of each field in a form (Ex: while doing a material transaction, the user will view item number before a unit of measure)

-Which fields are mandatory to save a document or complete a transaction (the field might or might not be mandatory in Oracle /SAP).
+* Which fields are mandatory to save a document or complete a transaction (the field might or might not be mandatory in Oracle /SAP).

-The default value for each field
+* The default value for each field

+###### It also allows users to
-Option to scan all fields
+* scan all fields

-Create own dashboards showing data/menus important to a user
+* Create own dashboards showing data/menus important to a user

-Search documents with various parameters and save the query for future reference
+* Search documents with various parameters and save the query for future reference

-Create charts and reports as per business requirements
+* Create charts and reports as per business requirements